 Body fat is metabolized, supplying 9.30 kcal/g, when dietary intake is less than needed to fuel metabolism.
-The manufacturers of an exercise bicycle claim that you can lose 0.500 kg of fat per day by vigorously exercising for 2.00 h per day on their machine. (a) How many kcal are supplied by the metabolization of 0.500 kg of fat? (b) Calculate the kcal/min that you would have to utilize to metabolize fat at the rate of 0.500 kg in 2.00 h. (c) What is unreasonable about the results? (d) Which premise is unreasonable, or which premises are inconsistent?
+The manufacturers of an exercise bicycle claim that you can metabolize 0.500 kg of fat per day by vigorously exercising for 2.00 h per day on their machine. (a) How many kcal are supplied by the metabolization of 0.500 kg of fat? (b) Calculate the kcal/min that you would have to utilize to metabolize fat at the rate of 0.500 kg in 2.00 h. (c) What is unreasonable about the results? (d) Which premise is unreasonable, or which premises are inconsistent?

-67. Construct Your Own Problem

-Consider a person climbing and descending stairs.
-Construct a problem in which you calculate the longterm rate at which stairs can be climbed considering the mass of the person, his ability to generate power with his legs, and the height of a single stair step.
+- 67. Construct Your Own Problem Consider a person climbing and descending stairs.
+Construct a problem in which you calculate the long-term rate at which stairs can be climbed considering the mass of the person, his ability to generate power with his legs, and the height of a single stair step.
 Also consider why the same person can descend stairs at a faster rate for a nearly unlimited time in spite of the fact that very similar forces are exerted going down as going up.
-(This points to a fundamentally different process for descending versus climbing stairs.)

-68. Construct Your Own Problem Consider humans generating electricity by pedaling a device similar to a stationary bicycle.
+(This points to a fundamentally different process for descending versus climbing stairs.) - 68.
+Construct Your Own Problem Consider humans generating electricity by pedaling a device similar to a stationary bicycle.
 Construct a problem in which you determine the number of people it would take to replace a large electrical generation facility.
 Among the things to consider are the power output that is reasonable using the legs, rest time, and the need for electricity 24 hours per day.
-Discuss the practical implications of your results.
+Discuss the practical implications of your results. - 69.
+Integrated Concepts

 A 105-kg basketball player crouches down 0.400 m while waiting to jump.
-After exerting a force on the floor through this 0.400 m, his feet leave the floor and his center of gravity rises 0.950 m above its normal standing erect position. (a) Using energy considerations, calculate his velocity when he leaves the floor. (b) What average force did he exert on the floor?
-(Do not neglect the force to support his weight as well as that to accelerate him.) (c) What was his power output during the acceleration phase?
+After exerting a force on the floor through this 0.400 m, their feet leave the floor and their center of gravity rises 0.950 m above its normal standing erect position. (a) Using energy considerations, calculate the player's velocity when they leave the floor. (b) What average force did the player exert on the floor?
+(Do not neglect the force to support their weight as well as that to accelerate them.) (c) What was the player's power output during the acceleration phase?